 - Immediately leave the area and notify their supervisor

-- Immediately notify the EHS department and Facilities Services of the disturbance
+- Immediately notify the EHRS department and Facilities Services of the disturbance

 - Restrict access to the area until the appropriate personnel respond

-Through consultation, the EHS office and Facilities Services will determine the immediate action to be taken.
+Through consultation, the EHRS office and Facilities Services will determine the immediate action to be taken.

 Renovations/Removal of Projects

-To prevent accidental disturbance of ACM, EHS must be contacted before carrying out work to ensure that an area does not contain asbestos.
+To prevent accidental disturbance of ACM, EHRS must be contacted before carrying out work to ensure that an area does not contain asbestos.

 If work is required to be conducted in an area where there may be a potential disturbance of asbestos the project coordinator must:

-- Ensure work has been authorized by EHS
+- Ensure work has been authorized by EHRS

 - Complete the SFU Asbestos Work Permit and submit all required documentation